DFHack/dfhack/docs/Lua API.rst

 * ``customRawTokens.registerValidTokens(table)``

   Register a list of valid raw tokens to suppress the errorlog.txt entries of.
+This is intended for mods to call on world load, e.g. within raw/init.d/*.lua.

 * ``customRawTokens.registerValidTokens(string)``